How to Dehydrate Rhubarb

 5. Process the sealed jars in a water bath canner for 10 minutes.
 Adjust canning time if you live at a high altitude.

 6. Remove jars and allow them to cool completely.
-Check that lids have sealed properly.
+Check that the lids sealed properly.
 Store in a cool, dark place for up to 1 year.

 7. Once opened, store in the refrigerator for 3-4 weeks.
 Enjoy on toast, scones, or crackers!